Should I Open a Retirement Account with M1?

 Investing with M1 for your retirement means that all of your dollars will go into the investments you choose, not into a fund managers pocket!

-Disclosure: Barbara A. Friedberg, MBA, owner of this site has an account with M1 Finance and invests in a 60% stock and 40% bond “just investing” portfolio.
+Disclosure: Barbara A. Friedberg, MBA, has an account with M1 Finance and and Schwab.

 Although M1 Finance doesn’t charge management fees, if you invest in ETFS (exchange traded funds), there will be a small management fee levied by the fund.